Alternative Funerals: What Are My Options?

 From the cars we drive to the shoes on our feet, the particular way that we like to have our hair cut or our unique home decor choices - us Brits love letting our personalities shine through everything we do.
 That’s why it’s no surprise that so many people want a personalised funeral that reflects who they were in life.

-A 2021 study on Funeral Planning by Co-operative1 found that approximately 35 million Brits want their funeral to be a celebration of life that is personal to them, instead of a ‘sombre’ event.
+A 2021 study on Funeral Planning by Co-operative found that approximately 35 million Brits want their funeral to be a celebration of life that is personal to them, instead of a ‘sombre’ event.
 Whether that’s a traditional but highly personalised funeral or something whacky and unconventional it’s a matter of personal choice.
 You can see our quick list of some alternative funeral options that will be discussed:

 • Moving away from tradition